Constructing the foundation layer for on-chain intelligence

 Rollups-as-a-Service

-Teams that require dedicated throughput can launch a custom rollup in minutes.
+Teams requiring dedicated throughput can spin up a custom rollup in minutes.
 The RaaS layer supports OP Stack, Arbitrum Orbit, and zkSync ZK Stack — with no-code deployment dashboards and managed sequencers.

-Local testing is handled via the Altlayer Hardhat plugin, which simulates rollup finality inside a forked environment.
+Local testing is handled through the AltLayer Hardhat plugin, which simulates rollup finality inside a forked environment.

 Approach